CrIME IN ILLINOIS ONLINE HELP

 School Incident

+Law Enforcement.
 Click on any Article to download and read it.

 ·

-Custom Reports— This section includes Custom Reports for
+This section includes Custom Reports for the state’s Crime Information which

-the state’s Crime Information which can be downloaded and viewed
+can be downloaded and viewed

-incidents in the State of Illinois using Google Maps to provide geo-coded crime
+Google Maps to provide geo-coded crime information

-This section contains static data
+This section contains static data extracted from the UCR Repository.
+Any

-Crime Data Tables will be refreshed accordingly
+updates to the data in the repository, Crime Data Tables will be refreshed

 This section contains the Frequently Asked Questions about the Crime